 There are several categories of industrial paint.
 These are determined by their composition and each has its own specific uses:

-Solvent-based paints are traditionally used for their fast drying and durability.
+- Solvent-based paints: These are traditionally used for their fast drying time and durability.
 This category is in decline due to environmental concerns and regulations on VOCs (volatile organic compounds).
+Environmental regulations imposed on companies are forcing manufacturers to turn to other types of paint in order to limit the environmental impact of these products.

-Powder coatings are applied as a dry powder and then polymerized at high temperatures.
-These paints offer excellent wear resistance and are solvent-free, making them ecologically advantageous.
+- Powder coatings: These are applied as a dry powder and then cured at high temperatures.
+They offer excellent wear resistance and are solvent-free, making them environmentally friendly.
+As a result, they have a wider range of applications than water-based paints.

-The biosourced paints are made from renewable raw materials.
-They represent a major step towards more sustainable, environmentally-friendly industrial production, without compromising technical performance.
+- Bio-based paints: Bio-based paints are made from renewable raw materials.
+They represent a major step toward more sustainable, environmentally friendly industrial production without compromising technical performance. n

 Understanding the different compositions of industrial paints is crucial for manufacturing industry professionals.
 This enables R&D departments to select the products best suited to their specific needs, while respecting environmental and regulatory constraints in their manufacturing processes.